bitbinio/bitbin/README.md

 MyAdapter.prototype.upload = function(files) {
     // upload files
-    // Update any filenames with their versioning
+    // Update any filenames with their versioning return files;
 };

 module.exports = function(container) {
     return new MyAdapter(
-        // inject depencies from the container provided );
+        // inject dependencies from the container provided );
 };